frntendev/react-redux-itunes-api/README.md

 In the assets folder I use styles directly from the component because this method have a nice performance to render the styles on the page.
 I used [Remo Color Theme](https://color.adobe.com/Retro-color-theme-10216393/) to get a nice color harmony.

-Two folders components and containers are react components that I make them for the application.
+Two folders components and containers are react components that I made them for the application.
 I used functional components for the containers.

 So in the below we want to explain critical files and folders: